PROJECT 1 WORKING WITH TEXT

 - Image and forms are strong – they combine very well with the text.

-- Surface reminds of leathery skin of the rhino, like an aged book
+- The surface reminds of the leathery skin of the rhino, like an aged book

-- Surface makes me think it is a wall painting – much bigger, monumental work on a wall
+- The surface makes me think it is a wall painting – a much bigger, monumental work on a wall

-- How will one interpret this if you do not speak/read English ( Ilike this, as it says the work has a limited viewer access, which I could see as something text could place upon a work.
-It also made me think how neccesary words are)
+- How will one interpret this if you do not speak/read English (I like this, as it says the work has a limited viewer access, which I could see as something text could place upon a work.
+It also made me think how necessary words are)

 Continuing to explore making and words I was considering fragments I have after a material exploration of bread starter dough that came off the surface of the ‘painting’.
 These fragments look like little landscapes to me – they are fragile and will continue to break up.
 I do think words have the power to do anything, I am aware of their power to destroy, deceit and on the other hand, share, connect, and love.